esebesty/reading_list/README.md

   data](https://doi.org/10.4137/CIN.S14066).
 Looking for actual deregulation instead of changes in mean values.

-### Cancer, transcription, splicing and chromatin structure
+### Cancer, transcription, splicing, chromatin and variance

 - [The Hallmarks of Cancer](https://doi.org/10.1016/S0092-8674%2800%2981683-9)
   and [Hallmarks of Cancer: The Next